 Individuals with bipolar disorder experience severe shifts from mania to depression, as well as changes in thoughts and actions.
 Manic episodes are commonly described as periods of excessive joy or enthusiasm, while depressive periods may cause extreme low energy or hopelessness.

 CBT is an evidence-based therapy technique that is used in various programs at Rogers.
-The technique helps patients make effective adjustments in thoughts, emotions and behaviors.
+The technique helps patients make effective adjustments in thoughts, emotions, and behaviors.
 Over time, individuals will gain control over compulsions or anxieties and learn healthy strategies to be used beyond our care.

 People who have more than one mental health disorder at a given time have co-occurring, or comorbid, conditions.
 Some disorders have a high probability of co-occurring, such as eating disorders and anxiety.
 Oftentimes, one disorder may develop as a response to the first.
 For example, a person with binge eating disorder may feel deeply ashamed of their disorder to the point they develop social anxiety.
-Research tells us the best method for treating comorbid conditions is treating them at the same time, or dually.
+Research tells us the best method for treating comorbid conditions is treating them at the same time.

-People with depression and other mood disorders may experience dysregulation in their emotions and withdrawal from family, friends, previously enjoyable activities and more.
-Common features may include an overwhelming sense of emptiness, irritability, sadness and other moods, which disrupt regular functioning.
+People with depression and other mood disorders may experience dysregulation in their emotions and withdrawal from family, friends, previously enjoyable activities, and more.
+Common features may include an overwhelming sense of emptiness, irritability, sadness, and other moods, which disrupt regular functioning.

 A person diagnosed with a mental health disorder and an addiction.
 Treating dual diagnoses at once is proven to be the most effective method for recovery.
-For instance, if a patient’s depression is treated, but not the existing alcoholism, he or she might begin drinking more frequently as method for coping.
+For instance, if a patient’s depression is treated, but not the existing alcoholism, he or she might begin drinking more frequently as a method for coping.

-A general term, experiential therapy encompasses an array of proven effective therapies including art therapy, horticultural therapy, dance or movement therapy, recreational therapy, pet therapy and other therapies.
-Led by trained experiential therapists, these methods are used to develop creative expression, build trust and create lifelong skills through new experiences.
+A general term, experiential therapy encompasses an array of proven effective therapies including art therapy, horticultural therapy, dance or movement therapy, recreational therapy, pet therapy, and other therapies.
+Led by trained experiential therapists, these methods are used to develop creative expression, build trust, and create lifelong skills through new experiences.

-An evidence-based technique, horticultural therapy incorporates natural a treatment plan through purposefully designed projects and planting opportunities.
-Horticultural therapy facilitates the creation of healthy lifestyle skills and the achievement of therapeutic goals, including overcoming anxiety-related exposures, accepting imperfections, developing responsibility, creating a positive relationship with food and more.
+An evidence-based technique, horticultural therapy incorporates a natural treatment plan through purposefully designed projects and planting opportunities.
+Horticultural therapy facilitates the creation of healthy lifestyle skills and the achievement of therapeutic goals, including overcoming anxiety-related exposures, accepting imperfections, developing responsibility, creating a positive relationship with food, and more.

 With the help of staff, a individual develops a hierarchy of fears as part of exposure and response prevention (ERP) therapy.
 Commonly referred to as the road map for treatment, hierarchies list all existing anxieties, from minor to major fears.
 Over the course of treatment, a patient will practice facing feared stimuli by first overcoming lesser anxieties and eventually addressing more challenging ones.